-Your resume is the key to winning an interview.
+Want to learn how to make your resume stand out so that you get noticed by employers?
+Your resume is the key to winning an interview, and the more appealing you make it, the more companies you’ll have presenting you with offers.
 Statistically, hiring managers and human resource coordinators spend 10 to 20 seconds reviewing your resume.
 In that time period, you need to make your resume stand out from the other 100 they’ve received and warrant a follow-up call to learn more about you.

 In a competitive market, you have to design a resume that will make it through the different screening processes and onto the hiring manager’s desk.
 Connections, relationships and networking can help, but ultimately your resume is the most important marketing tool you have and should outline the great skills and experience you bring to the position.

 Instead of finding good examples of resumes online and copying them, you should learn the basics of how to make your resume stand out.
 The strategies you will learn are not only valuable for building a great resume, but also marketing yourself and abilities in the office after you get the job.

 Have you ever had trouble finding the right professional language to describe your current job description, responsibilities and duties?
 Why not use the job posting itself to write your resume?
 By using the same keywords and industry buzzwords, you establish relevance and a connection with the hiring manager, effectively demonstrating that you possess the skills and experience to fulfill the job’s expectations.

 Additionally, many staffing agencies and human resource departments use keyword-software to filter through resumes and identify strong candidates with the qualifications for a position.
 For example, if a job posting calls for you to be an R.N. or Registered Nurse, it is critical that you mention these certifications on your resume using both forms of the word.